eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.2.5
+  - Fix for #16
+  - Fix for Travis CI config file
+  - Added error handling to finish the task if something did not work as expected instead of just fail silently
+  - Updated dev dependencies to latest stable versions

 0.2.4
   - Asynchronously loop files.
 Original idea contributed by [maxnachlinger](https://github.com/maxnachlinger)
   - Inline replacing example on README.md.
 Contributed by [willfarrell](https://github.com/willfarrell)